 The age of the pedal (cca 1987)

 Meet Ileana, the pinnacle of Romanian communist sewing machine industry.
-There was this running joke that it’s better to get one already put together, as if it came flat-packed, no matter how many times you assembled it, you could still end up with a machine gun – a nod to the fact that the factory that produced them also had weapon building facilities.
+There was this running joke that it’s better to get one already assembled, as if it came flat-packed, no matter how many times you put it together, you could still end up with a machine gun – a nod to the fact that the factory that produced them also had weapon building facilities.

 The upside: there was a sewing machine in my gran’s house (like the one in the picture, not electric).
 The downside: it was more furniture than an actual useful object.
 Gran sort of sewed a bit, but I never actually got my hands on it, ‘those pesky kids messing around with the delicate machinery’ kind of palaver!